caiteltd/public/help/ev07b-charging-base-location.md

 ### Charging base location

-When the charging base is switched on and the pendant is nearby, our Home Locàite feature automatically swaps the pendant to indoor mode.
-The map will show the location you store here.
-This also helps to greatly extend the battery life of the pendant.
+When the charging base is plugged in and your device is nearby, the Home Locàite feature automatically switches on indoor mode.
+The map will then display the address that you store here.
+This feature also helps to greatly extend battery life.

-You can change this location if you later move the charging base.
+You can change this address within the app if you move the charging base.